-We can help reverse the problems of email overload.
-Are you in?
-Be part of the solution not the problem!
+We can help reverse the problems caused by email overload.
+Be part of the solution.

 1. Respect recipients' time

-Make your email easy to read.
-Use our plain English tips to save others time AND make your communication more effective.
+Make your email easy to read: use these plain English tips to save others time AND make your communication more effective.

 2. Short is not rude